Skip to content

 type: kpi KPI renderer Literal kpi Selects the KPI renderer.

-value KPI value binding Field name, number, or string literal Chooses the value to display.
+value KPI value binding Column reference (string column name) Chooses the value to display.

 format is especially important for KPIs because it controls how that single value is rendered.